golang-leipzig/1brc-in-go/README.md

 Fan-out, fan-in pattern.
 Read 100K lines, pass to goroutine; e.g. 8 cores, can work on 8 batches at once.
 Expecting at most an 8x speedup (e.g. 9min to less than 2min).
-Well, with batch size 20M we are down to 3:25.
+Well, with batch size 20M we are down to 3:25 on an 8-core machine; we do not max out the cores.

 ```
 $ time cat ../measurements.txt | pv | go run main.go